top of page

 Ritualized grief and forgiveness conversations for a university department

-• A higher education administrator takes on the challenge of a new team in a new environment and finds their skills and style doesn't produce results as well in the new context.
+• A higher education administrator takes on the challenge of a new team in a new environment and finds their skills and style don't produce results as well in the new context

 • Conflict coaching for leaders with non-dominant identities to address issues such as micro-aggressions, burnout culture, staff/supervisor accountability, career transitions, being invisible/hyper-visible, order at the expense of justice, holding back for fear of the angry label, imposter syndrome, and more